ISSUE 4

 In 1910, Frederick Law Olmsted, Jr. warned the Boulder Civic Improvement Association of the dangers of encroaching upon the floodplain of Boulder Creek (Olmsted 1910).
 His report described the possible scenario of filling the land near the creek with private uses,

-“…thus restricting the flood channel of the stream and sooner or later causing calamitous floods.
-This is on its face a plain, straightforward question of hydraulics and municipal common sense.
-If the people of Boulder only have the sense to take warning by the experience of other towns they will deal with it now, while it can be dealt with cheaply and easily, instead of waiting ‘til a catastrophe forces them to remedy their neglect under conditions that will make a solution far more costly and less satisfactory.”
-(2)
+…thus restricting the flood channel of the stream and sooner or later causing calamitous floods.
+This is, on its face, a plain, straightforward question of hydraulics and municipal common sense.
+If the people of Boulder only have the sense to take warning by the experience of other towns, they will deal with it now, while it can be dealt with cheaply and easily, instead of waiting ’til a catastrophe forces them to remedy their neglect under conditions that will make a solution far more costly and less satisfactory.2

 Olmsted recommended against the construction of a deep, artificial flood channel.
-Instead he suggested that Boulder Creek be allowed to remain in a small, shallow channel for the ordinary stages of the stream, with occupation of a much broader floodplain during larger storms.
-Recognizing the need to dedicate the land to a useful purpose, he suggested the plan of “keeping open for public use near the heart of the city a simple piece of pretty bottom-land of the very sort that Boulder Creek has been flooding over for countless centuries” as the cheapest way of handling the flood problem of Boulder Creek (Olmsted, 1910).
+Instead, he suggested that Boulder Creek be allowed to remain in a small, shallow channel for the ordinary stages of the stream, with occupation of a much broader floodplain during larger storms.
+Recognizing the need to dedicate the land to a useful purpose, he suggested the plan of ‘keeping open for public use near the heart of the city a simple piece of pretty bottom-land of the very sort that Boulder Creek has been flooding over for countless centuries’ as the cheapest way of handling the flood problem of Boulder Creek (Olmsted, 1910).

 If the city had implemented his recommendations in the 1920s, there would be less flood risk now in Boulder.
-Instead, thru the 1950s, the town continued to add housing and channeling to Boulder Creek.
+Instead, through the 1950s, the town continued to add housing and channeling to Boulder Creek.

-After another flood, the 1960’s marked the City’s first serious effort in flood control.
-Initial investigations focused on the then-traditional flood mitigation techniques, such as hard-lining stream channels and using concrete structural facilities to channel stream flow.By chance, Boulder became a site for one of Gilbert’s early flood plain management studies in the mid 1950s, when our family started spending summers in Colorado.
-It was at that point that Gilbert embarked on a six decade quiet and persistent education of Boulder citizens and policy makers about sustainable growth, using the flood plain for recreational use and building on higher ground.
-(3)
+After another flood, the 1960s marked the City’s first serious effort in flood control.
+Initial investigations focused on the then-traditional flood mitigation techniques, such as hard-lining stream channels and using concrete structural facilities to channel stream flow.
+By chance, Boulder became a site for one of Gilbert’s early flood plain management studies in the mid 1950s, when our family started spending summers in Colorado.
+It was at that point that Gilbert embarked on a six-decade quiet and persistent education of Boulder citizens and policy makers about sustainable growth, using the flood plain for recreational use and building on higher ground.3

 III.
 NATIONAL FLOOD PLAIN MANAGEMENT POLICY: GILBERT’S CONTRIBUTION

-ROBERT HINSHAW, IN HIS BOOK Living with Nature’s Extremes, the Life of Gilbert Fowler White, describes Gilbert’s career.
+ROBERT HINSHAW, IN HIS BOOK Living with Nature’s Extremes, The Life of Gilbert Fowler White, describes Gilbert’s career.
 (Robert met my father in 1951 during Gilbert’s tenure as president of Haverford College.)

 The following descriptions are taken from the citations accompanying his many awards.

 Gilbert White was a Gustavson Distinguished Professor Emeritus of Geography at the University of Colorado at Boulder.
-He has been called “the most renowned geographer internationally of the twentieth century,” one who “personifies the ideal of a natural resources scientist committed to stewardship of our planet.”
-“He has educated the nation and the world on how to change the ways we manage water resources, mitigate natural hazards, and assess the environment.”
-(4)
+He has been called ‘the most renowned geographer internationally of the twentieth century,’ one who ‘personifies the ideal of a natural resources scientist committed to stewardship of our planet.’
+He has educated the nation and the world on how to change the ways we manage water resources, mitigate natural hazards, and assess the environment.4

-Throughout his life and many international projects, Gilbert encouraged a global consciousness among scientific communities, public awareness of human accountability for the earth’s environment and international cooperation among policymakers to address environmental problems.Gilbert’s scientific ideas on river management were very controversial for the 1940s.
-He challenged the national philosophy and the U.S. Army Corps of Engineers policy of controlling rivers of the 1930-1970s.
-From 1933 through 1939, he served as staff secretary on a succession of water and land committees under Nation Resources Planning Board auspices including the Mississippi Valley Committee.
+Throughout his life and many international projects, Gilbert encouraged a global consciousness among scientific communities, public awareness of human accountability for the earth’s environment, and international cooperation among policymakers to address environmental problems.
+Gilbert’s scientific ideas on river management were very controversial in the 1940s.
+He challenged the national philosophy and the U.S. Army Corps of Engineers’ policy of controlling rivers of the 1930s to 1970s.
+From 1933 through 1939, he served as staff secretary on a succession of water and land committees under Nation Resources Planning Board auspices, including the Mississippi Valley Committee.

 Gilbert and Anne White researching Aswan Dam consequences, 1977.